Alberta’s Provincial Election

 Elections Alberta is an independent, non-partisan office of the Legislative Assembly responsible for administering provincial elections, by-elections and referenda.
 They administer the Election Act and the provincial electoral process in Alberta.

-There are roughly 2,615,000 people in Alberta who are registered to vote in a provincial election.
 To be eligible to vote, you must be

 - a Canadian citizen